-Participation in an instrumental ensemble, by arrangement with the Supervisor of Performance and Practical Studies.
+A continuation of MUSI 1914.
 Registration, but not participation, is restricted to students in the B.Mus. program.
 Graded Sat/Uns.

-Prerequisite(s): first-year standing in the B.Mus. program
+Prerequisite(s): first-year standing in the B.Mus. program and permission of the Ensemble Director.

 Ensemble work approximately two hours a week throughout either the fall or winter term and participation in concerts.